chanavigail/orbital-2022/README.md

 23 May to 29 May: Learn how to create telebot and create basic features, carry on working on web app<br/>
 _Milestone 1 - 30 May_<br/>
 30 May to 5 June: Find out how to link database to telebot and web app<br/>
-6 June to 12 June: <br/>
+6 June to 12 June: Complete Telebot, work on web app<br/>
-13 June to 26 June: Complete both telebot and web app<br/>
+13 June to 26 June: Complete web app, learn machine learning<br/>
 _Milestone 2 - 27 June_<br/>
-27 June to 3 July: <br/>
+27 June to 3 July: Add in features related  to machine learning<br/>
 4 July to 10 July: Testing and debugging<br/>
 11 July to 17 July: Testing and debugging<br/>
 18 July to 24 July: Testing and debugging<br/>